 Music Directors and Composers

 Music directors and conductors guide dance, opera or orchestral groups during live performances or recordings.
 Presentations may include original arrangements and pieces created by contemporary composers.
 Both conductors and composers usually begin instrument and vocal training prior to attending college, and while a bachelor's degree in music can help to qualify candidates for positions as choir directors, symphony conductors usually need a master's degree.
-According to the BLS, in May 2012, music directors and composers earned median hourly wages of $22.77, or an average of $47,350 a year.
-From 2012 to 2022, employment prospects for conductors and composers were expected to increase by 5%, or slower than average in comparison to all other occupations (www.bls.gov).
+According to the BLS, in May 2015, music directors and composers earned median hourly wages of $23.95, or a median annual salary of $49,820.
+From 2014 to 2024, employment prospects for music directors and composers were expected to increase by 3%, or slower than average in comparison to all other occupations (www.bls.gov).